HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 #  credits: 'Bob Dole [CC BY SA] via <a href="https://stackoverflow.com/questions/27336771/matlab-fit-a-line-to-a-histogram">Stack Overflow</a>'
 ---

-Over the last years, many people have asekd me:
+Over the last years, many people have asked me:

 {% pullquote %} How do I enter Data Science? {% endpullquote %}